 The School Board of Directors may elect to use teleconferencing in connection with any meeting of the Board.
 If the Board elects to use teleconferencing, it shall post agendas at all teleconference locations and conduct teleconference meetings in a manner compliant with the Brown Act.
 Each teleconference location shall be identified in the notice and agenda of the meeting or proceeding, and each teleconference location shall be accessible to the public.
 The agenda shall provide an opportunity for members of the public to address the Board directly at each teleconference location.
 During the teleconference, at least a quorum of the members of the Board shall participate from locations within the boundaries of the Los Angeles Unified School District.
 Participation in a meeting through use of teleconferencing pursuant to this subsection constitutes presence in person at that meeting as long as all members participating in the meeting are able to hear one another.
 All votes taken during a teleconferenced meeting shall be by roll call.
-Any abstention from a board vote will be noted in the board minutes.
 For the purposes of this subsection (i), "teleconference" means a meeting of the Board, the members of which are in different locations, connected by electronic means, through either audio or video, or both.
 Nothing in this subsection shall prohibit the corporation from providing the public with additional teleconference locations.